Dimensions: 110mm (H) x 370mm (W)

-Plants grow Outdoors so that is why you have made this corflute weatherproof, UV printed sign to leave outdoors for a good few years, it is a great early learning resource that aims to help with your sustainability Quality Area 3, EYLF & My Time, Our Place Learning Outcome 2, STEM
+Plants grow Outdoors so that is why you have made this beautiful WOOD sign to leave outdoors for a good few years, it is a great early learning resource that aims to help with your sustainability.
+This resource assists with Quality Area 3; EYLF Outcome 2; My Time, Our Place Learning Outcome 2; & STEM